Waynesburg University: Residence halls

 The university is home to ten campus residence halls, seven women's and three men's halls.
 Martin and Thayer Hall are home to most of the men on campus.
 They both are double occupancy halls on the Eastern side of campus.
 Martin Hall is closer to downtown Waynesburg while Thayer Hall is located next to Buhl Hall and the Eberly Library.
 Willison is the third men's hall and student apartment complex, it is mostly a double occupancy hall but students have the option to triple.
 Willison is six stories tall and is the newest building on campus.
-It is on Franklin street and is adjacent to the armory.

 Denny Hall is attached to Benedum dining hall on the West side of campus, like Thayer it has built in desks and cabinets in the wall.
 It is one of three underclassmen women's halls.
 Across the parking lot overlooking the chapel is Burns hall and on the other side of the chapel is the single story Ray Hall.

 The four upperclass women halls are West, South, East, and Pollock.
 West, South, and East sit above the Stover campus center and the Eberly Library in a small plaza.
 Pollock is located right between Buhl Hall, one of the classroom buildings, and Thayer Hall.

 Fitness center

 The fitness center is two stories.
 The first floor houses weight lifting and locker rooms.
 The second floor features cardio workouts.
-Both floors have flat screen TVs and the cardio machines are equipped with built in radio tuners.